ishworgurung/libcap/README.md

 # Description

-This is the work of Andrew G. Morgan and numerous others.
+This is the original work of Andrew G. Morgan and numerous others.
+Much thanks.

-Until, https://go-review.googlesource.com/c/go/+/210639/ is merged, this can be used as a drop-in CGO replacement to the above change in Go runtime.
+Until, https://go-review.googlesource.com/c/go/+/210639/ is merged, this can be used as a drop-in CGO replacement to achieve many things amongst which one is a *proper* privilege seperation in Go.

 It is nicely explained by Andrew G. Morgan in [web.go](examples/web.go#L13).

-#### Demo build
+#### Build

 Install `libcap` (which should also include `libpsx`).

+The source for `libcap` can be found at https://git.kernel.org/pub/scm/libs/libcap/libcap.git

-To build example example:
+To build the sample web server:

 ```fish
 $ env CGO_ENABLED="1"            \